-There is a lot of debate these days on whether the US government (Obama, EPA and others) should allow or not the construction of the Keystone pipeline to connect the oil production regions in Alberta to the refineries of the US gulf coast.
+There is a lot of debate these days on whether the US government (Obama, EPA and others) should allow (or not) the construction of the Keystone pipeline to connect the oil production regions in Alberta to the refineries of the US gulf coast.
 In Canada there has not been much of a debate, the federal government is well aligned with the interest of the oil industry.
-Taking Canada's stand point this seems quite logical, building the pipeline will allow the oil producers from Alberta to receive a higher price for the oil they produce and allow the industry to increase their production volumes, in return this will increase the royalties the governments receive from the industry.
+Taking Canada's standpoint this seems quite logical, building the pipeline will allow the oil producers from Alberta to receive a higher price for the oil they produce and allow the industry to increase their production volumes.
+In return, this will increase the royalties the governments receive from the industry.
 But are these pipeline projects (Keystone XL, Northern Gateaway, Enbridge Line 9 reversal) really good for the Canadian economy?

 Over the last decade, oil sands have unquestionably made Canada a more prosperous country (see this graph showing how Canada has outperformed the US in GDP growth since year 2000).
-But the benefits from of oil sands exploitation seem to be disproportionately skewed towards a small part of the Canadian population (mostly in Alberta) and have a negative impact on the other parts (mostly in Ontario) - let me explain why that is.
+But the benefits from oil sands exploitation seem to be disproportionately skewed towards a small part of the Canadian population (mostly in Alberta) and have a negative impact on the other parts (mostly in Ontario) - let me explain why that is.

-Consider that more revenues from oil sands result in a stronger Canadian dollar
+Consider that more revenues from oil sands result in a stronger Canadian dollar ...

-And that a higher Canadian dollar equals less manufacturing jobs in Canada
+... and that a higher Canadian dollar equals less manufacturing jobs in Canada

-From there it is easy to put the pieces together: more revenues from oil sands equals a stronger Canadian dollar, a stronger Canadian dollar equals a reduction in the manufacturing employment in Canada.
+It is easy to put the pieces together: more revenues from oil sands equal a stronger Canadian dollar, a stronger Canadian dollar equals a reduction in the manufacturing employment in Canada.
 An industry mostly concentrated in southern Ontario.
 Keystone and the other pipeline projects are likely to make this relationship stronger further impairing the competitiveness of the Canadian manufacturing industry.
-In fact it’s not far-fetched that Keystones and the other pipelines projects could results in 75,000 manufacturing jobs (see note) lost in Canada …
+In fact, it’s not far-fetched that Keystones and the other pipeline projects could result in 75,000 manufacturing jobs lost in Canada …(see Note below)

 By the way, the big beneficiaries of these job losses in Canada are the American manufacturing workers.
 For instance, many of the auto manufacturing jobs lost in Canada at Ford, Toyota or GM plants found their way to brand new plants in southern USA.
-See how, over the last 10 years, the manufacturing employment in the US has declines more slowly than the one in Canada.
+See how, over the last 10 years, the manufacturing employment in the US has declined more slowly than the one in Canada.